beefowler/Eukaryote_Procedures/README.md

 # Eukaryote_Procedures
-A clean version of the tools used for estimating division rates of picoeukaryotes, including descriptions and instructions.
+This repository contains the tools, including corresponding descriptions and instructions, used for estimating the in situ division rates of picoeukaryotes at the Martha's Vineyard Coastal Observatory.

-Here are the tools used to generate the results in Fowler et al. (in review).

 The general procedures are as follows, and files in this repository are grouped into folders accordingly.
   1. Before_Modeling- prepare data inputs for model.